 Online Help

-We hope you enjoy using our new Quartet music app.
+We hope you enjoy using the Quartet music apps.
 We certainly enjoyed making it and we are committed to continually improving and steering our products in response to valuable user feedback.

 Please email us at hello@quartetapp.com if you have any questions or suggestions for improvement.